dummy-team/dummy/README.md

 # Dummy

-A light Sass &amp; coffee front-end base
+A light Sass &amp; Coffee front-end base

+The purpose of this "framework" is to provide a consistent file structure with a normalized code and a collection of helpers and resets

 # Features

 ## A Sass & coffee base
-- A light column system
+- A light column system (which will be rewritten into a more modern grid system)
 - A simple font sizing : 1.6em = 16px
 - A collection of variables to manage default sizing, fonts and colors
 - A slice & content max width management